mikelexicon/LOS-AI-Robotics-Control-Framework/README.md

 ## Overview

-The Lexicon Operating System (LOS) specification details a framework and command protocol designed to govern AI agent and robotics operations, particularly in applications requiring ultra-high reliability and safety.
+The Lexicon Operating System (LOS) specification details a framework and command protocol designed to govern AI agent and Robotics operations, particularly in applications requiring ultra-high reliability and safety.
 It addresses the critical challenge of balancing operational safety with mission effectiveness, mitigating risks associated with both excessive rigidity and uncontrolled flexibility in autonomous systems.

 ## Core Differentiating Mechanism of LOS